grivkees/homebridge-carrier-infinity/README.md

 # Non-Issues

 * It may take 1-2 minutes from the time you make a change via homekit until your thermostat sees the change.
-This is a result of how the termostats poll for updates.
+This is a result of how the thermostats poll for updates.

 # Disclaimer